-To contribute to a better world by inspiring a passion for science and nature through discovery.
+To inspire a passion for science and nature.

-While the name, facility, exhibits and technology have changed, much of the museum's work today continues to reflect the ideologies and practices adopted more than 100 years ago.
-View the EcoTarium timeline.
+While the name, facility, exhibits and technology have changed, much of the museum's work today continues to reflect the ideologies and vision adopted almost 200 years ago.

 EcoTarium is on the forefront of bringing science and nature education to schoolchildren in grades K-12.
 Each year, the museum serves thousands of schoolchildren from across the region and strives to provide unique and exciting avenues to explore science and nature inside the classroom and out.

 Download a copy of the EcoTarium's Annual Report 2017

 - Annual Report 2014

 - Annual Report 2013

 - Annual Report 2012